It’s finally beginning to feel just a little bit fall like here in Phoenix. Thank goodness.

 So I decided to turn the oven on to make a simple oven pot roast with vegetables and horseradish sauce.

-Ad the healthy horseradish sauce couldn’t have been easier; Just a stirring together of Greek yogurt, prepared horseradish and Dijon mustard.
+And the healthy horseradish sauce for this oven pot roast with vegetables couldn’t have been easier; Just a stirring together of Greek yogurt, prepared horseradish and Dijon mustard.

 Both Rod and Mac loved it and ate two generous platefuls each.
 So, that would be my only caution to you.
 The recipe says that this will serve 8, which is only true if you are going to really stick to Weight Watchers sized portions.
 If you’re feeding hungry guys or bigger eaters, I would say, plan on feeding 4 to 6 at most.

 - 2 pounds boneless bottom round roast, trimmed

 - 1 onion, chopped

 - 1 tablespoon fresh thyme or 1 teaspoon dried

 - 1-1/2 cups baby carrots

 - 2 medium turnips, peeled and cut into 1-inch pieces

 - ½ cup fat-free plain Greek yogurt